aristotelisch/blog-hetzner/README.md

 * Services (job queues, cache servers, search engines, etc.)
   `redis server` for session storage.
+  `elasticsearch server` for search functionality.
+  `mailcatcher` on development only for email debugging.

 * Deployment instructions
-  Deployment is done automatically via Codeship when the tests pass on the master branch.
+  Deployment is done automatically via Codeship when tests pass on the master branch.

   This application is deployed on a VPS running Ubuntu 12.04, Nginx and Passenger via a capistrano 2 script.